Wild Horses Mourn Death Of Pregnant Mare In Touching Video

 In fact, the fallen mother horse and her baby were even named by the advocates– Clydette, who was barely two, and Tootie.

 Many feared that forest service officials would kill the Salt River horses as the means of removing them.
-According to the Washington Times, Arizona Governor Doug Ducey signed a bill affording the horses protection from being slaughtered in May of 2016 with the hope that the Arizona Department of Agriculture could come to some understanding with the National Forest Service to keep the horses on the Salt River land.
+According to the Washington Times, Arizona governor Doug Ducey signed a bill affording the horses protection from being slaughtered in May of 2016 with the hope that the Arizona Department of Agriculture could come to some understanding with the National Forest Service to keep the horses on the Salt River land.

 The heartbreaking videos of the horses mourning, however, shows the cruelty of nature itself.
 Despite the fact that there was human intervention and a veterinarian attempted to get there in time to spare the mother’s life, both horses succumbed to the process of birth.
 While it is painful to watch the other horses in their sadness, the videos give a special insight into the expression of grief within the animal kingdom.